AppsFlyerKnowledge/devhub/docs/guides/sdks/android-sdk/install-android-sdk.md

 ### Merge backup rules in Android 12 and above

-If you’re targeting **Android 12** and above, and you have your own backup rules specified (`android:dataExtractionRules="@xml/my_rules"`), in addition to the instructions above, please merge your back rules with the AppsFlyer rules manually by adding the following rule:
+If you’re targeting **Android 12** and above, and you have your own backup rules specified (`android:dataExtractionRules="@xml/my_rules"`), in addition to the instructions above, please merge your backup rules with the AppsFlyer rules manually by adding the following rule:

 ```xml AndroidManfiest.xml
 <data-extraction-rules>